airpair/spinning-guide/post.md

 ** By the confirmed time **, press the green "Start Broadcast" button to begin recording.
 Hangouts are made private after your broadcast is complete.
-The ods of someone seeing you session live are slim to nil.
+The odds of someone seeing your session live are slim to nil.

 If you and your pair are set up and ready you may begin recording early.
 If your pair is not present or still setting up, begin recording when the clock